mohammed-mahmudul-hasan/ccms/README.md

 <h3>11.
 Functional Programming</h3>
 <p>I've tried to do functional programming in my poject as much as possible but as I can do this task outside of my project, I've done this in python programming language seperately for better understanding.
 Check my code.
-Specific part or section of the code is linked below to meet the specific requirement.</p>
+Specific part or section of the code is linked below which meets the specific requirement.</p>
 <ul>
     <li>side effect free functions: <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/folder1/functional_programming.py#L1" target="_blank">example 1</a> </li>
     <li>the use of higher-order functions: <a href="https://github.com/mohammed-mahmudul-hasan/ccms/blob/main/folder1/functional_programming.py#L18" target="_blank">example 2</a> </li>